burger4d/Krevetka-chess-engine-project/README.md

 ![chess](https://user-images.githubusercontent.com/104983707/175565331-460224df-c0cf-4618-8e6c-e00ce4897f14.PNG)

-A basic chess engine coded in python, with a GUI that allows you to use other stronger chess engines as Bots.
+A basic chess engine coded in python, with a GUI that enables you to utilize more advanced chess engines as bots.

 # Why Krevetka?